The beginning of Blood Cancer Awareness Month (#BCAM) started with a bang with the August 30, 2017 approval of the first gene therapy in the USA.

 This is cellular therapy, just as an allogeneic hematopoietic stem cell transplant is, the only proven curative therapy for CLL.
 For more background on the evolving and, frankly, diminishing role of transplants in CLL, see this article by Dr. Pagel from our website.

 This is an immune therapy, in the same class as the antibodies such as rituximab or obinutuzumab (see this from our website for more on how antibodies work) and the checkpoint inhibitors that take the brakes off the immune system, such as nivolumab or pembrilizomab and help with Richter’s transformation.
-They are explained in this patient-friendly link.

 CAR-T is both cellular and immune therapy.
 And, at least in ALL, it is very effective.